What's the Real Spinal Cord Injury Cost in 2023?

 In 2022, median wages were about $54,132 a year.
 If we assume the injury occurs at the age of 25, and that the survivor otherwise would have worked until 65, this puts the loss in earning potential at just over a million dollars.
 Higher earners with spinal cord injuries can expect to lose even more.

 Even if you are able to go back to work, you will still have to take time off to recover from your injuries.
 Unless your employer continues to pay you as you recover, you can expect to lose significant income.

-The long-term costs of spinal cord injuries aren't readily apparent, particularly when you are focused on just surviving.
-Some of the additional expenses you could incur include:
+The long-term and/or lifetime costs of spinal cord injuries aren't readily apparent, particularly when you are focused on just surviving.
+Some of the additional expenses and lifetime costs you could incur from spinal cord injuries include:

 - Mental health issues related to your injuries.
-These problems can inhibit your ability to make a living, and may also necessitate additional medical expenses.
+These problems can inhibit your ability to make a living, and may also necessitate additional medical expenses and health care costs.